-- 30 gm of dried shrimp
+- 30 gm dried shrimp (optional but recommended and available at Asian grocery)

-- 1.5 cups of boiling water
+- 1.5 cups boiling water

-- 1 small onion, sliced
+- 1 small onion, thinly sliced

 - Vegetable oil for deep frying